tolribeiro/tolribeiro.github.io/_posts/2016-01-31-competitive-programming.markdown

 categories: Competitive Programming, CodeForces, C/C++ programming
 ---

-A couple of years ago when I was getting to me second year of college, a couple of friends foud out about this thing called **competitive programming**, and they were all super excited about it.
+A couple of years ago when I was getting to my second year of college, some of my friends found out about this thing called **competitive programming**, and they were all super excited about it.

 They were talking about the <a href="https://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest" target="_blanket">ACM International Collegiate Programming Contest</a>, which I would summarize as a "World Cup" of programming where you form a team and try to "score" as much as you can by solving challenging programming problems in a short period of time.